ElliotKillick/qvm-create-windows-qube/README.md

 - [x] Provision Chocolatey
 - [x] Add an option to slim down Windows as documented for Qubes [here](https://www.qubes-os.org/doc/windows-template-customization/)
 - [x] Make `windows-mgmt` air gapped
-- [ ] Possibly switch from udisksctl for reading/mounting ISOs because it is written in its man page that it is not intended for scripts
-    - guestfs
-    - losetup/mount (requires sudo, but it's what's used by the Qubes Core Team in their scripts)
-    - Consider other alternatives
 - [ ] I recently discovered this is a Qubes [Google Summer of Code](https://www.qubes-os.org/gsoc/) project; which is cool
     - [x] Add automated tests
         - Using Travis CI for automated ShellCheck